Skip to main content

 Catalyzed Lacquer - Professional Spray

 What it is: Two-part finish mixed with catalyst before application.
-Cures through chemical reaction for extremely hard finish.
+Cures through a thermosetting chemical reaction for an extremely hard finish.

 Advantages: